TriplyDB/Documentation/docs/triplydb-js/index.md

 4. Enter “TRIPLYDB_TOKEN” in the variable name field.

-5. Paste your API Token in the variable value field.
+5. Paste your API token in the variable value field.

 6. Click “OK” three times to to save the environment variable and close the various dialogs.

 ### 1.3.2 macOS or Linux (preferred approach)

-On macOS and Linux it is possible to set envrionment variables within a directory scope.
-This makes the configuration more robust, because the `TRIPLYDB_TOKEN` environment variable will only be set when working within your TriplyDB.js project directory.

-This is the preferred approach for setting the API Token and includes the follows steps:
+On macOS and Linux you can configure an API token with environment.
+It is a best practice to specify such variables within a directory scope.
+This means that these variables are only specified when you are within a your TriplyDB.js project directory.
+This is the preferred approach for setting the API token and includes the follows steps:

 1. Install the [direnv](https://direnv.net) extension.